estebanmarinv/Pharmacy-Drug-Forecast/README.md

 To build the Web Site that permits manage the information and produce reports, the directory Django contains the files to enable the environment.

 #### b) Dash Framework:
 It's integrated to Django to create the Dashboards with themes called layouts.
-The graphs are integrated with Plotly python structure code, in the directory dash_apps.
+The graphs are integrated with Plotly python structure code, wich is included in the directory dash_apps.

 ### Run Server